BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50

 We implement these relations with the best-fit properties of the R100 and R2700 data, resulting in values of $\log_{10}(M_{\BH}/M_{\odot})=7.4-7.6$, with uncertainties of $\sim0.4$\,dex (i.e., with uncertainties dominated by the scatter of each relation; Table \ref{prop_table}).
 This value is lower than the value of $\log_{10}(M_{\BH}/M_{\odot})=8.0-8.2$ (with uncertainties of $\sim0.4$\,dex) derived by \citet{koko23}, but not significantly ($<2\sigma$ discrepant).
 This different value is partially due to the fact that we do not detect significant evidence for dust attenuation from the Balmer decrement, while \citet{koko23} corrected \hb using $A_{\rm V}\sim2$.
 In addition, the other work found a larger FWHM and line flux of the broad component of \hb.

 It is worthwhile noting that the single-epoch methods have been calibrated on galaxies in the local Universe, and their application to high-redshift sources is not straightforward.
 Indeed, recent works have suggested that, for LRDs, the broad emission is due to electron scattering rather than bulk motion around a black hole (\citealt{rusa25}), resulting in a much lower ($\geq2$\,dex) $M_{\rm BH}$ estimate.
-While this would move many high-redshift AGN onto the local $M_{\rm BH}-M_*$ relation (see Section \ref{disc_sec}), this interpretation is the subject of debate (e.g., \citealt{braz25,juod25}).
+As a test, we fit our spectra using the electron scattering assumption, resulting in a slightly better fit (i.e., $\Delta \rm BIC\sim3$).
+While this would move many high-redshift AGN onto the local $M_{\rm BH}-M_*$ relation (see Section \ref{disc_sec}), this interpretation is the subject of debate (e.g., \citealt{bosm25,braz25,juod25}).
+Thus, we adopt the currently common bulk motion assumption for our analyses.
 More recently, \citet{juod25_LRD} directly measured the black hole mass in a lensed LRD at $z=7$ by resolving its sphere of influence, finding a mass fully consistent with the virial relations.
 We consider further these results for our discussion of the black hole {\it vs.\ }galaxy properties in Section \ref{disc_sec}.